Dusky-headed parakeet

 Consuming clay is believed to provide a mineral supplement and neutralise toxins in their diet.
 Their predators (along with many other neotropical parrots) include many birds of prey, monkeys, and in some cases, jaguars.

 They do well in captivity.
 They are fairly easy to breed if provided with a durable nest box, and will lay up to three clutches per year.
-They are known to be quiet, compared to other conure species, but still very energetic and clownish, like most conures.
+They are known to be quiet, compared to other conure species, but still very energetic and playful, like most conures.
 These conures' lifespans range from 25 to 50 years, though their typical lifespans are usually 35–40 years.

 Recently, they have been sighted as a colony in the coastal districts of Lima, Perú.
 They probably came as pets, and have settled in this city.